 Not everyone was happy with the life in Barakhai, a life where the general population was ruled by those few humans of royal blood who remained in their human form and were virtual dictators.
 Ben, by virtue of being born on Earth, was not a shapeshifter either.
 And a rebel named Zylas hoped that Ben could become the instrument to turn Barakhai around.
 So Zylas and his comrade rescued Ben from certain death.
 But if Ben agreed to join their cause, would he only be postponing the moment of his execution, and would he ever be allowed to return to his own world again?

-Mickey Zucker Reichert is a pediatrician, parent, animal lover, and author of thirty novels including the Nightfall, Barakhai, and Bifrost Guardian series, the Robots and Chaos novels of Asimov’s I, Robot, one illustrated novella, and fifty-plus short stories.
-She is most well known for… More about Mickey Zucker Reichert
+Mickey Zucker Reichert is a pediatrician, parent, animal lover, and author of more than 20 novels, including those in the Renshai Chronicles, Legend of Nightfall, and Beasts of Barakhai series.
+She has also written one illustrated novella and more than 50 short stories.
+Reichert… More about Mickey Zucker Reichert

 “…This highly entertaining new series from fantasy maven Reichert…treats the reader to a credible and well-executed escape.
 Fans of light fantasy and animal rightists will eagerly await further volumes in the series.” — Publishers Weekly